Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Examples

 \subsection{Abelian varieties}

 First, let us see the case of abelian varieties. \begin{lemma} Let $\cal T$ be a triangulated category with an abelian variety $X \in \FM \cal T$.
 Then, $\cal T$ is of disjoint Fourier-Mukai type, i.e, \end{lemma} \begin{proof} By \cite{HuyNie11}*{\href{https://arxiv.org/pdf/0801.4747.pdf}{Theorem 0.4}}, any Fourier-Mukai partner of $X$ is also an abelian variety.
-Moreover, it is well-known that any birationally equivalent abelian varieties are isomorphic. \end{proof} In particular, when $X\not \iso \hat X$, this gives a different proof and generalization of \cite{HO22}*{\href{https://arxiv.org/pdf/2112.13486v3.pdf}{Example 3.4}}, which shows the Fourier-Mukai transform $\perf X \to \perf \hat X$ associated to the Poincare bundle is not birational even up to shifts for any abelian variety $X$.
-Indeed, note \cite{HO22}*{\href{https://arxiv.org/pdf/2112.13486v3.pdf}{Example 3.4}} gives the following: \begin{lemma} An abelian variety is not tt-irreducible. \end{lemma} On the other hand, we can also see that an abelian variety is likely to be tt-separated.
+Moreover, it is well-known that any birationally equivalent abelian varieties are isomorphic. \end{proof} In particular, when $X\not \iso \hat X$, this gives a different proof and generalization of \cite{HO22}*{\href{https://arxiv.org/pdf/2112.13486v3.pdf}{Example 3.4}}, which claims the Fourier-Mukai transform $\perf X \to \perf \hat X$ associated to the Poincare bundle is not birational even up to shifts for any abelian variety $X$.
+Note \cite{HO22}*{\href{https://arxiv.org/pdf/2112.13486v3.pdf}{Example 3.4}} gives the following: \begin{lemma} An abelian variety that is isomorphic to its dual is not tt-irreducible. \end{lemma} On the other hand, we can also see that an abelian variety is likely to be tt-separated.
 For this, let us recall some constructions and results from \cite{Orlov_2002}. \begin{construction} Let $X$ be an abelian variety and take an autoequivalence $\Phi_\ecal K \in \auteq \perf X$ with kernel $\ecal K$.
 Then, we can obtain an automorphism

 of abelian varieties as follows.
 First, let us define an autoequivalence $F_\ecal K: \perf (X\times \hat X) \simeq \perf (X \times \hat X)$ by the following commutative diagram:

 where $\ecal P$ is the Poincar\'{e} bundle on $X \times \hat X$, the map $\mu:X \times X \to X\times X$ is defined by $(x,y) \mapsto (x+y,y)$, and $\ecal K_R:= \ecal K^\vee [\dim X]$.
 Now, in \cite{Orlov_2002}, Orlov showed that the equivalence $F_\ecal K$ maps any skyscraper sheaf to a skyscraper sheaf and moreover the corresponding automorphism